ldn-softdev/Rpnn/README.md

 > have synapses towards this neuron and it's better not to mess up with it (as it will damage the NN ability to function properly);
 > the effectors linkage to "the one" is maintained by the class itself and does not require any of overhead from the user

-So, now that any of neurons can be accessed (via itterators), then following neurons methods exist to manage their synapses:
+So, now that any of neurons can be accessed (via iterators), then following neurons methods exist to manage their synapses:
 - `linkup_synapse(rpnnNeuron &)`: link synapse to a neuron by its address
 -  `grow_synapses(idx1, ..)`: link synapse(s) by their index in the std::list container (variadic arguments)
 -  `prune_synapses(idx1, ..)`: prune synapse(s) to neurons by its (neuron's) index (variadic arguments)